|

 pixels of the Google News page to an HTTP server:

-firefox -saveimage http://news.google.com/" -saveoptions bottom=500,scale=50% -saveas http://jill:secret@example.com/myfiles/
+firefox -saveimage https://news.google.com/ -saveoptions bottom=500,scale=50% -saveas http://jill:secret@example.com/myfiles/

 Determining Whether a